 Despite being one of the most well-respected set ups in the British women’s peloton, and achieving a number of impressive results in some of the biggest races on the calendar, the Drops women’s team were nearly forced to close in 2018.
 Luckily, after a lot of hard work behind-the-scenes, the team is still racing into 2019 and they’re just as determined as ever to put on a show.

 The support of loyal partners, like Every Can Counts, and the belief of new partners, like the team’s new kit supplier Le Col, has been key to keeping the team on the road.
-In this the second of three parts, I speak to the two companies about how and why they came to be involved in the team, how they go about measuring the return on their investment, and their thoughts on the women’s cycling scene.
+In this the second of two parts, I speak to the two companies about how and why they came to be involved in the team, how they go about measuring the return on their investment, and their thoughts on the women’s cycling scene.

 If you missed Part 1, catch up on it here.